22 Best Things to do in Niagara Falls, New York, in the Winter

 Art Alley

-425 Third Street Niagara Falls, NY
+425 Third Street, Niagara Falls, NY

 Four children and one adult in front of the heart mural on Old Falls Street Niagara Falls USA

-While open in the winter, the hours at Old Fort Niagara are limited.
-Old Fort Niagara is located at the mouth of the Niagara River and controls access to the Great Lakes.
-This fort’s strategic value decreased with the Erie Canal’s advent.
-If you go during the winter, you will have to drive the 25 minutes yourself because the free shuttle is only available from May to October.
+While open in the winter, Old Fort Niagara’s hours are limited, and you will need to drive the 25 minutes yourself, as the free shuttle is only available from May to October.

 Indoor Adventures